charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

     Untagged: charliecalvert/foobar:latest
     Deleted: sha256:982c61b5875720bbe5d3a8fa02c0e932734add5c366e2bb6c3d691b4798c128d

+To list all containers with just ID:

+    docker ps -aq

+To delete all containers

+    docker rm $(docker ps -aq)

+To remove all images:

+    docker rmi $(docker images -q)

 ## Start a container

 If you have a container (not an image) called **epic_jang**, start it, and then hop into it: